sparkbox/sparkpress-wordpress-starter/README.md

 This theme uses the following tools for linting:

-- ESLint for JS files with recommended rules for vanilla JS and React
+- ESLint for JS files with recommended rules for vanilla JS, React, and WordPress
 - Stylelint for SCSS files with standard CSS and SCSS rules
 - PHP_Codesniffer for PHP Files with rules from `wp-configs/phpcs-rules-standard.xml` which extends the WordPress Coding Standards.
 - Twig_Codesniffer with default rules